raulfanc/gradebook_app/README.md

 - [x] Generic Views and templates for 'Semester'
 - [x] Use Django's generic views and forms to handle CRUD operations for [Admin panel](https://docs.djangoproject.com/en/4.2/ref/contrib/admin/)

+**after this development, can use similar implementations for other models**

 ---
 ## Wireframes
 - [x] Once the models.py is developed, draw UI and pages to continue the project development.Similar UI for other tables (classes)